Holiday tribute celebrates ‘Ol’ Blue Eyes’ - BC Local News

 Christmas with Sinatra marks the company’s fourth Canadian West Coast presentation.

 Tickets start at $15 in Abbotsford and $13 in Mission.
-They are available online at eventbrite.ca.
+They are available at eventbrite.ca.